microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 You can also try to edit the contents of the file and re-run the `sudo puppet agent --test` command to see the contents update.

-## Task 6: Create a Puppet Program to Describe the Environment for the MRP Application
+## Task 6: Create a Puppet Program to Describe the Prerequisites for the MRP Application
-Now that we have hooked up the node (partsmrp) to the Puppet Master, we can begin to write the Puppet Program that will describe the environment for the Parts Unlimited MRP application.
+Now that we have hooked up the node (partsmrp) to the Puppet Master, we can begin to write the Puppet Program that will describe the prerequisites for the Parts Unlimited MRP application.

 >**Note:** For simplicity, we will describe the entire configuration in a single Puppet Program (init.pp from the mrpapp module we created earlier).
 However, the parts of the configuration could be split into multiple manifests or modules as they grow.
+This would promote reuse - just as in any good programming language.

+### 6.1 Configure MongoDb ###
 Let's add a class to configure mongodb.
 Once mongodb is configured, we want Puppet to donwload a mongo script that contains some data for our application's database.
 We'll include this as part of the mongodb setup.